mongodb-industry-solutions/Digital-Underwriting-Usage-Based-Insurance/auto-deployment/readme.md

 ```
 ./create-cluster.sh
 ```
-The script will ask you to wait for 15 minutes for the cluster to be created before loading the data and creating the app.
+If the script is working the terminal should prompt: "Waiting 15min before attempting restore".
+After 15 minutes the cluster is spun up and the data is loaded into Atlas.
 Then select all the default answers for the app creation and say **Yes** to allow the app creation

 <img width="335" alt="Capture d’écran 2023-03-01 à 18 38 04" src="https://user-images.githubusercontent.com/33204364/222218559-42530fb3-0f3f-42bd-85fd-585820ebc603.png">